gwalter66/Portfolio/README.md

 The homepage contains
 -an about me section
--preview cards of most recent projects with links to a more in depth view -contact links to an email form, LinkedIn accout, and Github account
+-preview cards of most recent projects with links to a more in depth view _links currently go to the github repository for each project_
+-contact links to an email form, LinkedIn accout, and Github account
 ![Landing Page](READMEimg/portfolio-homepage.png)